Stephen-Hamilton-C/rust-notes/README.md

 ```

 # Structs
 Structs are basically just like C. All they contain are public values.
-No methods or anything extra special.
+However, they can also implement methods as you'll see in [Method Syntax](#method-syntax)
 ```rs
 struct Book {
   name: String,